Rescuers in Indonesia try to reach 8 workers trapped in an illegal mining hole

 “We will do further assessment when the water entry points have been closed and the puddles are dry,” Adah Sudarsa, head of the local search and rescue office, said in a statement.

-The eight workers were trapped in a 60-meter (196-foot) -deep mining hole on Indonesia's main island, Java, after water suddenly inundated the mining area in the hours just after they entered the pit.
+The eight workers were trapped in a 60-meter-deep (196-foot-deep) mining hole on Indonesia's main island, Java, after water suddenly inundated the mining area in the hours just after they entered the pit.

 Ten miners died in a coal mine explosion in West Sumatra province in December.
-In February 2019, more than 40 people died after a makeshift wooden structure in an illegal gold mine in North Sulawesi province collapsed due to shifting soil and the large number of mining pits.
+In February 2019, more than 40 people died after a makeshift wooden structure in an illegal gold mine in North Sulawesi province collapsed because of shifting soil and the large number of mining pits.

 Find more of AP’s Asia-Pacific coverage at https://apnews.com/hub/asia-pacific